icpcsec/livesite/README.md

 -------------

 - Node.js
-- Python 3.6+
+- Python 3.6+ (for client)
-- Google Account and Google Cloud Platform project
+- Google Account and Google Cloud Platform project (for deployment)

 How to run locally